PwnDexter/Invoke-EDRChecker/README.md

 # EDR-Checker
 The script will check running processes, process metadata, Dlls loaded into your current process and the each DLLs metadata, common install directories, installed services, the registry and running drivers for the presence of known defensive products such as AV's, EDR's and logging tools.

 This script can be loaded into your C2 server as well for example in PoshC2, place the script into your modules directory, load the module then run it.
-Note: this will be pushed and intregrated into PoshC2 soon.
+Note: this script is now included in PoshC2 so no need to manually add it.

 The script also has capacity to perform checks against remote targets if you have the privileges to do so, these checks are presently limited however to process checking, common install directories and installed services.